Alibaba : China listing frenzy in U.S. set to be boosted by Didi IPO | MarketScreener

 "That is extraordinary on the back of a very strong 2020."

-Technology deals accounted for 24% of Asia IPOs in the first half and prospect of more emerging in the second half remains strong, according to Refinitiv data.
+Technology deals accounted for 24% of Asia IPOs in the first half and the prospect of more emerging in the second half remains strong, according to Refinitiv data.

 "There are still tech companies looking to come to list in Hong Kong in the second half of this year, or the early part of next year, so tech is still a big theme," said Peter Cheng, partner at law firm Deacons.

-(Reporting by Scott Murdoch in Hong Kong; Editing by Sumeet Chatterjee)
+(Reporting by Scott Murdoch in Hong Kong; Editing by Sumeet Chatterjee and Jane Wardell)

 By Scott Murdoch